tacheshun/tacheshun/README.md

 ✅ My practical experience includes working with technologies such as Go, Python, PHP, Java, PostgreSQL, MySQL, Redis, gRPC, REST APIs, Docker, Kubernetes, Kafka, RabbitMQ, GCP and Microsoft Azure in production environments.

-💻 I am targeting technical roles at the senior level or above(Staff, Principal, etc).
+💻 I am targeting technical team lead roles or senior and above level IC roles(Staff, Principal, etc).
 My preference is for remote or hybrid full-time positions.
 At this time, I am not open to on-site roles or relocation in other country.

 📫 Reach me at: <a href="mailto:marius.costache@icloud.com">marius.costache@icloud.com</a>.